 Fourthly, for each of the sub-dimensions a set of KPIs was identified.
 To finally arrive at a management quality ranking of the Bundesliga members, it was necessary to fill the FMEF with measurable, objective KPIs.
 This working paper has taken a purely external point of view, which made the creation of a level playing field a major challenge.
 Due to the inconsistencies with regards to public disclosure of information among the FCs, several sources such as annual reports had to be excluded from the analysis.
 Instead, publicly available data for all FCs were collected in several Microsoft Excel files.
-The KPIs were clearly defined and documented in order to guarantee full transparency concerning the results.
+The KPIs were clearly defined and documented to guarantee full transparency concerning the results.

 Fifthly, a scoring model was set up, allowing FCs to be compared against each other.
 It was the authors' goal to first enable discussions about the content of the FoMa Q-Score, which consists of the (sub-)dimensions and the measured KPIs.
 Clearly, the scoring model is an important part of the final ranking.
 However, deeper, more technically advanced investigations are going to be necessary to derive the most reliable and scientifically robust procedure.
 For this study, the maximum of 17 points was distributed to the first place of a KPI evaluation for Bundesliga participants.
 With each lower place, one point was deducted.
 The total points gathered for all KPIs of a certain dimension were set in relation to the total points available.
-This fraction was then multiplied with the weight of that particular dimension.
+This fraction was then multiplied with the weight of that dimension.
 After the same procedure, all dimensional values were derived and then summed up.
 The ultimate outcome is considered the Football Management (FoMa) Q-Score of a specific FC.

-The final result of this working paper is depicted in Table 7 and Table 8.
-The winner of the 2021/22 FoMa Q-Score ranking is again Borussia Dortmund (0.770), followed by FC Bayern München (0.741).
+The result of this working paper is depicted in Table 7 and Table 8.
+The winner of the 2022/23 FoMa Q-Score ranking is Bayern München (0.776), followed by Borussia Dortmund (0.769).
 These FCs play in the Champions League group in terms of management quality.
 The other FCs are categorized in Europa League, Midfield, and Relegation.

-Further refining this framework through additional scientific and practical investigations could develop the FoMa Q-Score into a reliable industry benchmark in the near future.
+Further refining this framework through additional scientific and practical investigations could develop the FoMa Q-Score into a reliable industry benchmark soon.
 Various practical stakeholders are expected to benefit from the insights.
 Overall, this study strives to be the nucleus for a sophisticated management quality evaluation framework, which helps to improve management quality in the football environment.